taka-rl/RL_APS/doc/training_procedures.md

 1. Set the folder name that you want to evaluate.
    ![image](https://github.com/user-attachments/assets/a998d659-0ce4-4948-878f-ec1ef9dd67f2)

-2. Make sure each parameter setting in `main.py`.
+2. Make sure each parameter setting in `main.py`, referring to the chapter 2 on `Training setups`.

 3. Run `main.py`.